 Parenting my sibling by heart to adulthood was my mission for 16 years.
 Today I better understand what I needed as a bereaved parent of a young child, what would have been helpful for me and for her, what may be helpful for you and your child.

 My mission is to give grieving families hope and help parents claim the wisdom and gifts within themselves to choose new dreams for their children and for themselves.
 My Good Grief Parenting Approach guides families beyond mourning to experience whole, joy-full lives day by day.
-Good Grief Beliefs provide the foundation for healthy coping life skills, and Essential Messages build resilience and strengthen the parent-child bond.As a family educator, certified Grief Recovery Specialist, and parent coach, my goal is to equip parents with the tools to discover their own heart-led wisdom.
+Good Grief Beliefs provide the foundation for healthy coping life skills, and Essential Messages build resilience and strengthen the parent-child bond.As a family educator, Certified Grief Recovery Specialist™️, and early childhood parent coach, my goal is to equip parents with the tools to discover their own heart-led wisdom.
 Your heart knows what is true, right and lasting for your family.
 I will be your discovery partner, not a therapist or a grief counselor.
 You and your child can get beyond the pain.
 Your lives can be good, and you can even feel joy.
 Let me give you the essential tools to discover and claim that.

 Jesus makes the best lemonade of all.
 No circumstance is too sour for Him to make sweet.
 Each batch of lemonade He's made for me has taught me more about the recipe.